Bachelor’s Degree Programme in Information and Communication Technology

 The minor is free to choose from the University of Turku offering, but we recommend that you talk to the tutor before choosing.

-Department of Future Technologies is a scientific research and education unit covering the ICT field.
+Department of Computing is a scientific research and education unit covering the ICT field.
 The department does basic and applied research and gives higher research based education while working in active co-operation with the society.

 Our computer science and bioinformatics research focuses on solving computationally complex problems and developing computational methods for such problems.
 Special emphasis is given for computational problems in the strategic areas of the University of Turku.
 Computer science has a strong algorithmic research tradition, which is applied to emerging bio and health informatics as well as computation intelligence related to big data problems.
 High level research is done in international collaboration.